metasfresh/metasfresh-documentation/_webui_collection/EN/Translate_document_texts-doctype.md

 ### Add text versions in foreign languages
 1. Open the entry of the language in which you want to write the text, e.g., "Deutsch (DE)".
-1. In the text box **Document Note**, enter the foreign language text version that shall appear at the bottom of the document.
+1. In the text box **Document Note**, enter the foreign language text version that shall appear at the end of the document.
-1. In the text box **Description**, enter the foreign language text version that shall appear at the top of the document.
+1. In the text box **Description**, enter the foreign language text version that shall appear at the beginning of the document.
 1. [metasfresh saves the progress automatically](Saveindicator).

 ## Example